Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 Applications can also use private chunk types to carry data that is not of interest to other applications.
 See Recommendations for Encoders: Use of private chunks.

-Decoders must be prepared to encounter unrecognized public or private chunk type codes.
+Decoders must be prepared to encounter unrecognized public or private chunk-type codes.
 Unrecognized chunk types must be handled as described in Chunk naming conventions.